Offices worldwide

 How long does it take to obtain Antigua and Barbuda citizenship by real estate investment?

-In Antigua and Barbuda, the procedure takes 3 to 6 months.
-Of these, 2+ months are spent checking applicants’ reliability.
+In Antigua and Barbuda, the procedure takes around 6 months.
 The property purchase process takes about one month.

 Is it possible to sell the property earlier than after five years of ownership?